tylerbutler/tylerbutler.com-hugo/test-results/modern-layout-Modern-vs-Cl-091c1-page-header---modern-layout-chromium/error-context.md

     - paragraph: "So bottom line, this is what I’ve wound up with:"
     - list:
       - listitem:
-        - text: »If you go directly to
+        - text: If you go directly to
         - link "https://engineer.readthedocs.org/":
           - /url: https://engineer.readthedocs.org/
         - text: ", you’ll get the latest"
         - emphasis: released
         - text: version of the docs, which will correspond to what most people will install using pip.
       - listitem:
-        - text: »If you visit the
+        - text: If you visit the
         - link "GitHub repo":
           - /url: https://github.com/tylerbutler/engineer
         - text: ", you’ll see the most recent in-development version of the code.
 The README links to"